Sunak forced to defend Rwanda plan after leak suggested he had significant doubts

 The prime minister said it had been his job when chancellor to scrutinise “every proposal” that involved spending taxpayers’ money.

-But he insisted that it would be was "wrong" to infer from that that he did not back the policy to deport asylum seekers.
+He insisted that it would be “wrong” to infer from that that he did not back the policy to deport asylum seekers.

 But the prime minister repeatedly said he had not read the documents, leaked to the BBC, which have led to accusations he has been “conning” the public over the plan.

-Mr Sunak was unsure the plan to deport asylum seekers would achieve its ultimate goal, to deter channel crossings, a month before it was unveiled by then prime minster Boris Johnson, according to the papers.
+Mr Sunak was unsure the plan would achieve its ultimate goal, to deter channel crossings in small boats, a month before it was unveiled by then prime minister Boris Johnson, according to the papers.

 He was also concerned about the cost of sending asylum seekers to the African country and wanted to limit the numbers.